GabrielH-02/Harmony-Haven-Hotels/README.md

 ![accessibility-source on the destination page](documentation/lighthouse-destinations-results.png)

-* Sign Up page: The page has been through the developer tool Lighthouse on Chrome, the accessibility score comes to 96%.
+* Sign-up page: The page has been through the developer tool Lighthouse on Chrome, the accessibility score comes to 96%.

 ![accessibility-source on the sign-up page](documentation/lighthouse-signup-results.png)